Polska Bratnia Pomoc

 who are at risk or in crisis due to poverty, mental or physical illness

-Was disributed to the Diamond Street Fire Victims
+Update on the Diamond Street Fire Victims Fund

 Our main fundraiser is the annual Bal Polonaise.
 The first fundraising ball, was organized by Count and Countess Jan Dembinski, Maestro and Mrs. Arthur Rubinstein and the cosmetics queen Helena Rubinstein.
 The 57th Annual Bal Polonaise was held on Saturday, February 6, 2016 at the prestigious and magnificent Grand Ballroom of the Plaza Hotel in New York City.
 The Plaza has been host to many of the Bal Polonaise fundraisers.
 We celebrated the 60th anniversary of Polish Assistance, our rich traditions, and most importantly your generosity and compassion for those less fortunate.